PyLadiesBerlin/python-beginners-workshop/tasks/README.rst

    until the user types a valid option.

 B) Now that you practiced a bit ``while``, use it in the main adventure file.
 Continue in your file from the previous exercise or use the solution from the previous exercise as a base for this exercise.
-Make the program keep asking for a valid door while the user types wrong things.
+Make the program keep asking for a valid door while the user doesn't give an acceptable answer.

 8. More functions, 'cause functions are fun!